Pointwise equidistribution for one parameter diagonalizable group action on homogeneous space: Some auxiliary results

 \begin{lem} Let $V$ be as in Lemma \ref{lem;estimate}.
-Then there exists $0<\vartheta_0 \le 1$ such that
+Then there exists $\vartheta_0>0$ such that

 \end{lem} \begin{proof} Recall that $U$ is assumed to be $ g_1 $ expanding in $G$.
-When $v$ varies in the unit sphere of $V$ the family of maps which send $w\in I^m\to\pi_+(u(w)v)$ are polynomials in $w$ with degree uniformly bounded from above and maximum of coefficients in absolute value uniformly bounded from below by some positive constant.
-So the lemma follows from the $(C, \alpha )$-good property of polynomial functions proved in \cite{bkm01} Lemma 3.2. \end{proof}
+When $v$ varies in the unit sphere of $V$ the family of maps which send $w\in I^m$ to $ \pi_+(u(w)v)$ are polynomials in $w$ with degree uniformly bounded from above and maximum of absolute values of coefficients uniformly bounded from below by some positive constant.
+So the lemma follows from the $(C, \alpha )$-good property of polynomial functions in \cite[Lemma 3.2]{bkm01} . \end{proof}